Nyeq/laravel-project/README.md

 ## 🧩 Features / What’s Included
 - Authentication: register / login / logout.
+- After Logging in, (you need to register with the proper format first)
-- After Logging in, You will now see the Resume.
+- You will now see the Resume.
 - A “Resume / About Me” page (or a general portfolio/home page).
 - Clean folder structure: resources/views, routes, controllers.